wp-plugins/blip-slideshow/readme.txt

 * Release date: TBD
 * Tested in Safari 5/OS X, Firefox 3/OS X, IE 8/WinXP
 * Official stable release
-* Supports caching of RSS feeds (disabled by default)
+* Supports caching of RSS feeds (must be enabled in the Settings)
+* Loads "blip-slideshow.css" from the root of your theme directory if it exists

 = 0.4.2 =
 * Release date: 2011-04-22